kevinbooth/redline/README.md

 ```

 ## Frontend
 #### There are currently five pages on the frontend.
 It is fully static with no dynamic data as of now.
-However, login and logout functionality is working on the frontend
+However, register, login, and logout functionality is working on the frontend.
 #### Pages:
 * Dashboard - Home screen once logged in
 * New Car - Page to add a new car to your account
 * Login - Form to login (This works and isn't static)
-* Register - Form to register (Might combine this with login page)
+* Register - Form to register (This works and isn't static)
 * Car Detail - Shows specific information on a single car

 #### Instructions